 After the appeal has been docketed, voluntary dismissals, are governed by Rule 8001(c)(2).
 The parties should also file a motion for voluntary dismissal of the appeal with this Court as soon as possible.
 In this motion, the appellant should set forth the proposed terms and conditions of the dismissal for the Court's review.2.
 Social Security Appeals

-Generally within seven (7) days of the assignment of a Social Security Appeal to the docket of this Court, the Court will set a briefing schedule by mail which ordinarily will require that the issues on appeal be submitted in memoranda according to the following schedule: sixty (60) days for the initial brief for summary judgment on appeal; forty (40) days for the response; and fourteen (14) days for any reply brief.
+Generally within seven (7) days of the assignment of a Social Security Appeal to the docket of this Court, the Court will request a special joint status report which asks the parties to specifically consider the need for an agreed remand order and the parties' willingness to consent to the assigned Magistrate Judge.
+Such consent can be filed electronically before the Court requests a joint status report.
+A briefing schedule will normally be set by mail which ordinarily will require that the issues on appeal be submitted in memoranda according to the following schedule: sixty (60) days for the initial brief for summary judgment on appeal; forty (40) days for the response; and fourteen (14) days for any reply brief.
 Thereafter, the Court will rule by mail.
 The use of this standard briefing schedule should help reduce costs for the parties and lead to an early resolution of the appeal.
 Parties who need a more extended briefing schedule, should file a motion (preferably by agreement) to extend the Court's standard briefing schedule by setting forth good cause for the amount of time requested.
 The failure of the parties to file required briefs in a timely fashion may result in a dismissal for want of prosecution or the entry of a default judgment.